13/5 As A Mixed Number

 Improper fractions and mixed numbers have practical applications in various real-world scenarios:

 • Measurement: Expressing lengths, weights, or volumes.
-For instance, 2 1/2 feet represents two and a half feet.
+Here's one way to look at it: 2 1/2 feet represents two and a half feet.

 • Cooking: Following recipes that require fractional measurements.